dylanwijman/logshark/README.md

 Hints:
 - Default location of the input directory is: <b>/home/yourusername/logshark/input/ </b>
-- The .zip file should be a compressed version of this folder: <b>/Users/yourusername/Documents/My Tableau Repository/Logs</b>
+- For Tableau Desktop: The .zip file should be a compressed version of this folder: <b>/Users/yourusername/Documents/My Tableau Repository/Logs</b>
 - Default location of the output directory is: <b>/home/yourusername/logshark/output/ </b>